cbfacademy/task-management-project/README.md

 The purpose of this project is to build a simple JavaScript application to manage tasks, following a **test-driven development** approach.

 We want to ensure that the emphasis is on practicing all the test-driven development concepts covered by the course.
-Therefore, in building this simple API, we will focus on **happy path scenarios** only.
+Therefore, in building this simple application, we will focus on **happy path scenarios**.

+When you have finished implement the requirements below, please feel free to add **unhappy path scenarios**.

+- [Getting Started][10]

+## Requirements

+Below is a list of requirements and empty user stories.
+Complete the user stories and scenarios below.

 - [Display tasks][4]
 - [Create a task][5]